-The Service Standards and Complaints Process sets standards of service that you can expect, no matter who you are, when dealing with the Appeals Commission for Alberta Workers’ Compensation.
+The Service Standards and Complaints Process sets standards of service that you can expect, no matter who you are, when dealing with the Appeals Commission for Alberta Workers' Compensation, including all of its programs.

-Note: This policy does not address the review of Appeals Commission hearing decisions.
+Please Note: This policy does not address the review of Appeals Commission hearing decisions or interactions with members of a medical panel.
 If you are unhappy with the outcome of a decision, please see our website here.

 Clients and stakeholders can expect us to: